 Classes are conducted in a New York City Landmark, the prestigious Park East Synagogue building.
 Classes take place on Mondays from 4-6pm.

-We offer free pickup and busing to our school.
+We offer pickup and busing to our school.
 If you indicate which school your child attends, we will pick them up and bring them to Hebrew School.

 - Early Hebrew Alphabet Learning for Kindergarten